Quantum Portfolio Optimization: An Extensive Benchmark: Computational Experiments

-Here $ f_m $ is the objective value returned by the method ${m}$, and $ f_\text{opt} $ is the value of the optimal solution, which we calculate by a MIP solver.
+Here $ f_m $ is the objective value returned by the method ${m}$, and $ f_\text{opt} $ is the value of the optimal solution of the discretized version of the problem., which we calculate by an exact mathematical optimization solver.
 We have $ f_m \geq f_\text{opt} \geq 0 $ since \hyperlink{eq:min_vola}{\text{MinVola}} is a minimization problem and the portfolio volatility is always non-negative.
 Thus, a value of $\Theta$ close to $1$ indicates near-optimal solutions.

 In addition, we measure the \emph{feasibility percentage}, which we define as the fraction of the 10 test instances per problem size for which the considered method returns at least a single feasible solution.